Overview

 NEWS:

-My recently completed history of the US Army's dramatic liberation of over 3,700 Allied civilians in Manila in early 1945 is under contract with a major publisher.
+My recently completed history of the US Army's dramatic liberation of over 3,700 Allied civilians in Manila in early 1945 is under contract!

 My essay, "Generating and Sustaining US Combat Power in World War II" will appear in the second edition of World War Two Companion (ed. by Zeiler and Dubois, to be published in 2025 by Wiley).